nativelibs4java/Scalaxy/Fx/index.md

 // This is the bulk of Scalaxy/Fx, needed only during compilation (no runtime dependency here). libraryDependencies += "com.nativelibs4java" %% "scalaxy-fx" % "0.3-SNAPSHOT" % "provided"

-// This runtime library contains only one class needed for the `onChange { ... }` syntax.
-// You can just remove it if you don't use that syntax. libraryDependencies += "com.nativelibs4java" %% "scalaxy-fx-runtime" % "0.3-SNAPSHOT"

 // JavaFX doesn't cleanup everything well, need to fork tests / runs. fork := true